 - Strips of timber for the edge of the table – we used these 2.3 cm x 0.4 cm strips that have a rounded edge on one side

-- Wood glue (we always use Ponal which I think is the best wood glue available and I use it whenever I can, even for craft projects)
+- Wood glue (we always use this glue which we think is the best wood glue available and I use it whenever I can, even for craft projects)

 - Stain – we love the non-grain raising stains by Fiddes because they’re so easy to use and you’re pretty much guaranteed to achieve a good result that’s really even (the colour we used is Sapele)

 - Oil, varnish or wax to seal the surface (we used oil left over from sanding our floors)